Akshay6966/Sales-Insights---AtliQ-Hardware/README.md

   Source File: Obtained the SQL file containing the sales data required for analysis.

-- Step 2 :Database Connectivity:
+- Step 2 : Database Connectivity:

   Power BI Connection: Connected Power BI to the  SQL database using the appropriate database connectivity settings.